zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/05-immutable-update-state-inside-react.md

 ---
-title: '05.
-Immutable Update State inside React components with useImmer'
+title: "Immutable Update State inside React components with useImmer"
-metaTitle: '05.
-Immutable Update State inside React components with useImmer'
+metaTitle: "Immutable Update State inside React components with useImmer"
-metaDescription: '`useImmer` is a custom hook that lets you call a state updater function without explicitly having to apply `produce` to the call as well.
-The hook does it for you.'
+metaDescription: "`useImmer` is a custom hook that lets you call a state updater function without explicitly having to apply `produce` to the call as well.
+The hook does it for you."
 ---

-# 08. Immutable Update State inside React components with useImmer
+## 08. Immutable Update State inside React components with useImmer

 [Video](https://egghead.io/lessons/react-immutable-update-state-inside-react-components-with-useimmer)